webman-php/webman-manual/resource/doc/en/components/validation.md

     $usernameValidator->setName('Username')->assert('alg  anet');
 } catch (ValidationException $exception) {
     var_export($exception->getMessages([
-        'alnum' => 'Username can only contain letters and numbers', 'noWhitespace' => 'Username cannot have spaces',
-        'length' => 'This message won't show, as it satisfies the length rule' ]);
+        'alnum' => 'Username may only contain letters and numbers', 'noWhitespace' => 'Username must not contain spaces', 'length' => 'length satisfies the rule, so this will not be shown' ]);
     // Will print
     // array(
-    //    'alnum' => 'Username can only contain letters and numbers',
+    //    'alnum' => 'Username may only contain letters and numbers',
-    //    'noWhitespace' => 'Username cannot have spaces'
+    //    'noWhitespace' => 'Username must not contain spaces'
     // )
 }

-// Object validation
+// Validate object
 $user = new stdClass;
 $user->name = 'Alexandre';
 $user->birthdate = '1987-07-01';